philterd/philter/docs/docs/account/api_keys.md

 * `ledger:export` is separate from `ledger:read`, so a key can list and validate ledger chains without being able to export their plaintext.
 * `reidentify` is its own scope rather than part of `redact`, so a key that redacts text cannot reverse a replacement.

+`audit:read` stands apart for a different reason: the audit log spans the whole deployment rather than one resource, so it is not reachable with any resource's read scope.
+Reading it also requires an administrator.

 ### Scopes and the endpoints they cover

 | Scope | Endpoints |